Sharu95/msc-thesis/README.md

 # MSc thesis, Autumn 2019
-The content in this repository is still work in progress.
-I am currently working towards my deadline, November 15th 2019.
+This repository contains the work of my MSc thesis, a project that spanned over a year, working on a comparative study of CNN and LSTM.
+The source code is to be published after cleaning the code base.

 ## What
-The thesis focus on time series classification with uni-dimensional CNNs, in which the research question is concerned in answering how this compares to LSTM-based RNNs.
+The thesis focus on time-series classification with uni-dimensional CNNs, in which the research question is concerned in answering how this compares to LSTM-based RNNs.